 For that purpose, we made sure to explain the reasoning behind this occurrence and provided a step-by-step solution to your problem.
 You should find everything below.

-Firstly, confirm that the appleidav.exe truly belongs to the aforementioned tool and it’s the part of Apple’s iCloud client.
+Firstly, confirm that the appleidav.exe truly belongs to the aforementioned tool and is part of Apple’s iCloud client.
 After you confirm that, exclude it from Windows Defender.
-Here’s how to do it in a few simple steps:

 - Open Windows Defender from the notification area.

 - Choose Virus & threat protection.

 - Scroll down and, under Exclusions, click Add or remove exclusions.